AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-channels.md

 }
 ```

-## Retrieve reactions from a message
+## Retrieve reactions from one or more messages

-Retrieves the detailed information of the reactions from the specified message.
+Retrieves the detailed information of the reactions from the specified messages.

 ### HTTP request